cloudfoundry/docs-buildpacks/ruby-tips.html.md

 $ cf scale sidekiq-worker -i 2
 </pre>

+## <a id='rails-4'></a>  Use `rails_serv_static_assets` on Rails 4 ##

+By default Rails 4 returns a 404 if an asset is not handled via an external proxy such as Nginx.
+The `rails_serve_static_assets` gem enables your Rails server to deliver static assets directly, instead of returning a 404.
+You can use this capability to populate an edge cache CDN or serve files directly from your web application.
+The `rails_serv_static_assets` gem enables this behavior by setting the `config.serve_static_assets` option to "true", so you do not need to configure it manually.

 ## <a id='buildpack'></a>About the Ruby Buildpack ##

 For information about using and extending the Ruby buildpack in Cloud Foundry,